econompark/Center-for-Agricultural-Outlook/README.md

 - The tutorial is meant to show how the model is used.
 The data are a simple simulation, so the forecast accuracy itself is not meaningful.
 - The fine-tuned parameters were tuned on daily cabbage prices at the Garak wholesale market (2011–2023).
 For other commodities, fine-tune again from the base parameters.

-## Planned additions

-- Forecasting with covariates (calendar, weather, etc.)
-- Code for fine-tuning on your own data
-- Prediction interval calibration (conformal prediction) and feature importance (SHAP)

 ## References

 - Ansari, A. F., Shchur, O., et al. (2025). *Chronos-2: From Univariate to Universal Forecasting*. arXiv:2510.15821. https://arxiv.org/abs/2510.15821